Sebastopol: Peacetown USA

 "[Ramen Gaijin] has become one of Sebastopol’s must-stops for scrupulously prepared Japanese food"

-Handline, with its menu of coastal classics (fish tacos, local oysters, ceviche and great burgers) is Sebastopol’s other top spot, especially with its inviting outdoor patio complete with ping pong tables and kid play area.
+Handline, with its menu of coastal classics (fish tacos, local oysters, ceviche and great burgers) is Sebastopol’s other top spot, especially with its inviting outdoor patio complete with ping pong tables and kids play area.

-Sebastopol’s greatest asset is its natural setting.
+Beyond the Gravensteins, Sebastopol’s greatest asset is its natural setting.
 To the east is the Laguna de Santa Rosa, Northern California’s largest wetland and home to an abundance of migratory and resident birds.
 To the north is the Russian River.
 To the west are rolling hills, sprawling vineyards, redwood groves that stretch to the ocean’s edge.